duracelltomi/gtm4wp/readme.txt

 The plugin complements your GTM setup by pushing page meta data and user information into the so called data layer.
 Google's official help pages includes [more details about the data layer](https://developers.google.com/tag-manager/devguide#datalayer).

+You can also add your Google Optimize container with the [recommended code setup](https://support.google.com/optimize/answer/7359264?hl=en)

 **Some parts of the plugin require PHP 5.6 newer.
 PHP 7.0 or newer is recommended.**